AnasTarek25/InvoScan_TipsProject/README.md

 1. Run the notebook's final cell — it starts the Streamlit server and prints a public ngrok URL.
 2. Open that URL in your browser.
 3. **Upload & Ingest tab:** upload a PDF, PNG, or JPG invoice, click **Process Invoice**, and review the parsed result (any low-confidence rows are called out), then save it to the database.
-4. **Database Viewer & Aggregator tab:** choose a specific invoice from the dropdown to see its own line items, or choose **All Invoices** to see every stored invoice's items aggregated by category — expand any item to see which invoice(s) it was combined from.
+4. **Database Viewer & Aggregator tab:** choose a specific invoice from the dropdown to see its own line items, or choose **All Invoices** to see every stored invoice's items aggregated by category

 ---